• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges Bianca Fox, NORD Editorial Intern from the University of Notre Dame, and Samantha A. Vergano, MD, FAAP, Attending Physician, Division of Medical Genetics and Metabolism, Children’s Hospital of The King’s Daughters, Norfolk, VA, for assistance in the preparation of this report.
+NORD gratefully acknowledges Bianca Fox, NORD Editorial Intern from the University of Notre Dame and Samantha A. Vergano, MD, FAAP, FACMG, Division of Genetic Medicine, Seattle Children’s Hospital, Seattle, WA, for assistance in the preparation of this report.

 Disease Overview

-Coffin-Siris syndrome (CSS) is a rare genetic disorder that may be evident at birth (congenital).
-The disorder may be characterized by abnormalities of the head and facial (craniofacial) area, resulting in a coarse facial appearance.
-Craniofacial malformations may include an abnormally small head (microcephaly) or large head (macrocephaly); a wide nose with a low nasal bridge; a wide mouth with thick, prominent lips; thick eyebrows and eyelashes or excess hair growth in unusual places such as the back (hypertrichosis); and sparse scalp hair.
-In addition, affected infants and children may have short fifth fingers (“pinkies”) and toes with underdeveloped (hypoplastic) or absent nails; other malformations of the fingers and toes and eye abnormalities.
-Feeding difficulties and frequent respiratory infections during infancy, diminished muscle tone (hypotonia), abnormal looseness (laxity) of the joints, delayed bone age, developmental delays, hearing loss, and intellectual disability may also be present.
+Coffin-Siris syndrome (CSS) is a rare genetic disorder that is present at birth (congenital).
+The disorder may be characterized by differences of the head and facial (craniofacial) area resulting in a coarse facial appearance.
+Craniofacial malformations may include an abnormally small head (microcephaly) or large head (macrocephaly); wide nose with a low nasal bridge; wide mouth with thick, prominent lips; thick eyebrows and eyelashes or excess hair growth in unusual places such as the back (hypertrichosis) and sparse scalp hair.
+In addition, affected infants and children may have short fifth fingers (“pinkies”) and toes with underdeveloped (hypoplastic) or absent nails, other malformations of the fingers and toes and eye abnormalities.
+These children may have feeding difficulties and frequent respiratory infections during infancy, tracheo- or laryngomalacia, low muscle tone (hypotonia), abnormal looseness (laxity) of the joints, delayed bone age, learning and developmental differences, hearing loss and other organ system-related abnormalities.
 The specific symptoms and severity can vary among affected individuals.
 Treatment is directed towards the symptoms that are present in an individual with CSS.

 • Next section >